 https://medicalxpress.com/news/2022-11-iron-chronic-heart-failure-survivors.html

 “…The study, which involved collaborators from institutions in the United States and Canada, followed large animal models over six months.
 It found that in heart attacks that result in bleeding within the heart muscle—which is about half of them—scar tissue is slowly replaced by fat.
 Fatty tissue can’t push blood from the heart effectively, and this is what leads to heart failure and eventually to death in many survivors of hemorrhagic heart attacks, Dharmakumar said.
-“Using noninvasive imaging, histology and molecular biology techniques, and various other technologies, we have shown that from is what drives this process,” he explained.
+“Using noninvasive imaging, histology and molecular biology techniques, and various other technologies, we have shown that iron from red blood cells is what drives this process,” he explained.
 “When we removed the iron, we reduced the amount of fat in the heart muscle.
 This finding establishes a pathway for clinical investigations to remedy or mitigate the effects associated with iron in hemorrhagic myocardial infarction patients.”
-Dharmakumar’s team is currently testing to do just that in a just-launched clinical trial.”
+Dharmakumar’s team is currently testing iron chelation therapy to do just that in a just-launched clinical trial.”